finos/legend-sdlc/docs/re-architecture-worklog.md

 - `GitLabApiWithFileAccess.getProjectFileAccessProvider()` widened
   protected→public so the session can supply the L1 provider (feeds the inherited comparison default; GitLab itself overrides comparison natively).

+### Step 6: the server consumes the `Backend`; polymorphic `backend:` config

+- **Configuration**: `LegendSDLCServerConfiguration` gains the polymorphic `backend:` section; `BaseLegendSDLCServer` registers each ServiceLoader'd factory's configuration class as a Jackson subtype at bootstrap.
+The **legacy adapter runs in both directions**: `getBackendConfiguration()` synthesizes a GitLab backend config from a legacy top-level `gitLab:` section (a legacy deployment needs no config change), and `getGitLabConfiguration()` falls back to the one embedded in `backend: {type: gitlab}` (so the GitLab bundle, app info, and auth machinery work under the new form).
+- **`GITLAB_MODE` deprecated and no longer consulted**: the GitLab bundle is added unconditionally and now no-ops (log + return, previously threw) when no GitLab configuration is present; all GitLab Guice bindings are gated on configuration presence, not the mode string.
+- **`BaseModule` rewired**: the sixteen per-interface GitLab api bindings are replaced by a `@Singleton Backend` provider (resolves the configured `BackendConfiguration` to its factory by configuration class and builds it with the environment), a `@Singleton BackendEnvironment` (assembled from the already-bound extension provider / platform extensions / task processor;
+  `getService` publishes `ProjectStructureConfiguration`; the object mapper is a plain `Jackson.newObjectMapper()` for now — revisit whose mapper the environment should carry when a backend actually consumes it), a `@RequestScoped BackendSession` provider (`backend.newSession(new ServletBackendSessionContext(userContext))`), and sixteen one-line per-API `@Provides` methods reading from the session — so the ~200 resources keep their injected types untouched, as decided.
+  `UserContext` binding became an overridable hook: `BaseModule` binds it to `GitLabUserContext` when GitLab is configured (the session context must wrap the GitLab-typed context until the Phase 5 re-plumb); `InMemoryModule` and the FS module are untouched (they bind api interfaces directly and keep doing so until their Phase 5 refit).
+- **`UnsupportedCapabilityExceptionMapper`** registered in `BaseLegendSDLCServer.run`: 501 with `{capability, backendType, message}` —
+  more specific than the `LegendSDLCException` mapper, so Jersey selects it automatically.
+It sits in `server.backend` (not `server.error`, which would split server-shared's package).
+- `DependenciesApi` stays commonly bound to the bridge (`DependenciesApiImpl`) for all modules — identical composition to the session default; switching it to the session is deferred to the Phase 5 module refits to keep `InMemoryModule` untouched.